Notiodes

 Taxonomic placement

-The of Notiodes varies among sources.
+The classification of Notiodes varies among sources.
 Catalogue of Life and GBIF place it in Brachyceridae, while Wikipedia, iNaturalist, and NCBI place it in Erirhinidae.
 This reflects ongoing debate about whether Erirhinidae should be treated as a distinct or as a within Brachyceridae.

 Sources and further reading